what is a bind over?

 "A BIND OVER CAN BE USED AS AN ALTERNATIVE TO HAVING A TRIAL ...THE PROSECUTION MAY AGREE TO OFFER NO EVIDENCE (WHICH WILL RESULT IN A NOT GUILTY VERDICT) IF THE DEFENDANT AGREES TO BE BOUND OVER."

 The main type of ‘bind over’ is a bind over to keep the peace.
-It means that a person must undertake not to engage in specific conduct or activities, in breach of which he will be required to pay a specified sum of money.
+It is an order which can be made by both the Magistrates’ Court and the Crown Court and means that a person must undertake not to engage in specific conduct or activities for a certain period of time (usually no more than 12 months), in breach of which he will be required to pay a specified sum of money.

 when can a bind over be made?

 Breach of a bind over to keep the peace

 A breach of the requirements under the order will mean the person is liable to pay all or part of the sum imposed (and the means of the person will be taken into account in deciding the amount of this sum).

 Further Information on bind overs